syncfusion-content/angularjs-docs/angularjs/TreeGrid/Selection.md

 </body>
 {% endhighlight %}

-The output of the TreeGrid with checkbox enabled in column header
+The output of the tree grid with checkbox enabled in column header is as follows:

 ![](Selection_images/Selection_img5.png)

 ### Hierarchy selection
-It is possible to select the rows hierarchically using checkboxes in TreeGrid by enabling the `e-selectionsettings.enableHierarchySelection` property.
+You can select the rows hierarchically using checkboxes in tree grid by enabling the `e-selectionsettings.enableHierarchySelection` property.
-In this selection the hierarchy between the records will be retained, where the child records will get selected on selecting its parent record’s checkbox and parent record checkbox will get selected on checking all of its child items.
+In this selection the hierarchy between the records will be retained, where the child records are selected by selecting its parent record’s checkbox and parent record checkbox is selected by checking all of its child items.

-Following code snippet explains on enabling hierarchy selection in TreeGrid.
+The following code sample explains enabling hierarchy selection in tree grid.

 {% highlight js %}